-In medieval times, the soldiers were of three main types: foot soldiers, archers, and knights.
-The knights were typically heavily armored and rode on horseback.
-Being a knight was not an easy job and only the affluent nobles could afford the weapons, expensive armor, and a war horse.
+In medieval times, the soldiers were of three main types; foot soldiers, archers, and knights.
+Knights were typically heavily armored and rode on horseback.
+Being a knight was not an easy job and only affluent nobles could usuallly afford the weapons, expensive armor, and war horse.

 In the feudal system, knights were observed to be very important and were highly regarded in medieval society.
 Knights fought in the wars and earned glory, prestige, court positions and wealth.

-The legendary king of Camelot, Arthur is believed to be an authentic historic figure of medieval ages.
-He is also regarded as the classic example of the knight in shining armour.
+The legendary king of Camelot, Arthur is believed to be an authentic historic figure of the medieval ages.
+He is also regarded as the classic example of a knight in shining armor.
 In fact, the knightly ideals of chivalry and bravery are believed to have been descended directly from him.

-Arthur’s actual life is surrounded in legends and myths.
-Some historians say that in the 5th and 6th century, Arthur fought the Saxon invaders and was thought to be a unifying force.
-He was an emblem of chivalry, order and justice.
+Arthur’s actual life is surrounded by legends and myths.
+Some historians say that in the 5th and 6th centuries, Arthur fought the Saxon invaders and was thought to be a unifying force.
+He was an emblem of chivalry, order, and justice.

-Also known as Richard I of England, Richard the Lion-heart was one of the famous knights of Middle Ages.
+Also known as Richard I of England, Richard the Lion-heart was one of the famous knights of the medieval period.
 He had spent most of the time of his reign abroad.
 As his name depicts, he was a brave knight and was also a reputed military commander.
 He famously fought against Saladin in the Crusades.